Report an incident

 - illegal waste sites and unlicensed waste carriers

-- illegal activities relating to certain invasive non-native species (invasive alien species) (keeping, breeding, use or exchange, sell or advertise, allow to grow, cultivate or permit to reproduce, release into the environment or transport (except for eradication purposes))
+- illegal activities relating to certain invasive non-native species (invasive alien species) (breeding, use or exchange, sell or advertise, permit to reproduce, release into the environment or transport (except for eradication purposes)) or breaches of licensed activities.

 - sightings of certain invasive non-native species spreading from NRW’s own or managed estate.